Gregory Guevara: Political career

 On August 9, 2022, Guevara announced a "post ironic" campaign running for the mayor of Ottawa.
-He claimed to be running as both a libertarian and a socialist, and aimed to build a wall around Ottawa, the “Ottawall”, and nationalize the city through "Ottawexit".
+He claimed to be running as both a libertarian and a socialist, and aimed to build a wall around Ottawa, the "Ottawall", and nationalize the city through "Ottawexit".
 The "Ottawall" would prevent non-Ottawans, who Guevara called "Nottawans", from committing crimes in the city.
 He also promised to make Ottawa bilingual, speaking both Franglais and "government speak."
 Once these goals were to be completed, Guevara planned to give everybody stay-at-home government jobs with high wages to create a booming economy.

 The jobs that he would have prioritized include policy analysts and a "guy who copies Excel spreadsheets back and forth for six hours".
 According to Guevara, the emphasis on remote government jobs under his leadership would have reduced carbon emissions by reducing the need for transportation.
 Guevara also planned to address homelessness by deliberately attempting to stop Ottawa's population growth and providing a guaranteed one-bedroom apartment for every individual.
 He wanted to make all international businesses in the city rebrand to be more "Ottawa-friendly".

 He opposed having a police force and supported police abolition, but said that he would have kept a police force for protection from political enemies.
 On the topic of climate change, Guevara said that it is too late to do anything.
 Guevara stated that he is "cut from the same cloth" as satirist candidates such as Vermin Supreme and the Neo-Rhinoceros Party, but that they "reach different conclusions."
 His campaign was run "based on irony and an element of nihilism toward the political system."
 Guevara lost the election, receiving 584 votes and 0.19% of the popular vote.
 On Twitter, Guevara would then declare victory and proclaim himself "King of Ottawa".
 He later claimed that the election was "stolen" by "lizard people".

 Music career

+In the book The Momentous, Uneventful Day by Gideon Haigh, Haigh quotes Guevara's 2020 song Office Life.
 In the summer of 2024, Guevara released his debut album, Postmodern Love Songs, co-created with musician Liam Schwisberg.
 The 17-track album delves into topics such as climate change, Internet celebrities, AI, atomization, the black pill and their impacts on relationships.

 Personal life and views

-Guevara is originally from Ottawa, before he later moved to Toronto.
+Guevara is originally from Ottawa, but later moved to Toronto.
 In 2022, Guevara stated in a video titled My unironic political ideology, that he is a social democrat.
-Guevara has also stated that he opposes centrism and "clankers".
+Guevara has stated that he opposes centrism, coining the term "Anti-Centrism".
+Guevara also opposes "clankers".

+Discography

+The following songs are available on Guevara's Apple Music and Spotify pages: